Ashley owns a silkback bearded dragon and enjoys sharing her tips online.

-Using the spray shed ease we spray him once a day, rubbing the formula into his skin.
+Using the spray shed ease, we spray him once a day, rubbing the formula into his skin.
 This keeps his skin moist and flexible, so if he starts to shed while we are gone during the day, it will not hurt him as much.
-It will also keep him from scratching at the dead skin as much because it will reduce the dryness which causes the skin to itch.
+It will also keep him from scratching at the dead skin as much because it will reduce the dryness that causes the skin to itch.

 Note: When your dragon’s face is about to shed, pay special attention to the eyes.
 Your silkback’s eyelids will shed, but they will not be able to get the skin off.
 This will render them blind and should be taken care of right away.
-If you can, gently peal the skin in that area off during bath time if it looks like it is going to get to that stage.
+If you can, gently peel off the skin in that area during bath time if it looks like it is going to get to that stage.

 A New Routine

 It may seem like a lot of work at first, but after a while it becomes very easy and routine.
 When giving your silkback a bath, make your hand into a cup so they can drink some of the water.
 Make sure they are shedding easily and that their eyes are ok.
 Besides that, they are a caring, easy-to-care-for pet, just like other bearded dragons.

 - Bearded Dragon Care 101: A Beginner's Guide

 Bearded dragons are arguably one of the easiest lizards to care for as a pet.
 This beginner's guide will educate you about how to choose a healthy dragon and about their traits and requirements—including habitat, food, and other needs.

 Learn to care for baby bearded dragons all the way into adulthood.